-It should be noted that much of the high course attendance figures in the past years such as 2008 and 2012 were largely due to frequent offerings of the Posting and Bonding class when the Marcellus gas drilling activity was at its peak in Lycoming County.
+It should be noted that much of the high course attendance figures in past years such as 2008 and 2012 were largely due to frequent offerings of the Posting and Bonding class when the Marcellus gas drilling activity was at its peak in Lycoming County.
 This course was once again offered in 2014, but municipal official interest had fallen as Marcellus drilling activity sharply declined by that time.
-Also, most of our municipalities in Lycoming County have already undertaken the proper steps to load post and bond locally owned roads to safeguard against heavy hauling activity.
+In addition, most of our municipalities in Lycoming County have already undertaken the proper steps to load post and bond locally owned roads to safeguard against heavy hauling activity.

-From informal conversations with municipal officials it appears that we may have reached a "saturation point" with many of the course offerings since the turnover in personnel is so low and there is a perceived lack of substantively new information in many of the courses.
-As we plan our course selection and outreach for upcoming classes we are trying to focus on courses with substantial re-updates and emphasize this fact to our target audience.
+From informal conversations with municipal officials, it appears that we may have reached a "saturation point" with many of the course offerings, because the turnover in personnel is so low and there is a perceived lack of substantively new information in many of the courses.
+As we plan our course selection and outreach for upcoming classes we are focusing on courses with significantly updated material and try to emphasize this fact to our target audience.
 Additionally, many of the municipalities in Lycoming County have very small staff with very small budgets and simply cannot afford to lose worker-hours to a half- or full-day training.
 Despite these challenges, Lycoming County Planning Commission will continue to pursue innovative ways to boost registration and attendance.

-FY 2017-2018 PROGRAM HIGHLIGHTS
+FY 2018-2019 PROGRAM HIGHLIGHTS